Josep Martínez: Genoa

 On 29 June 2022, Martínez was loaned to Genoa in Italy for the Serie B 2022–23 season.

 On 9 June 2023, since the inclusion of a "sell-out" right following the promotion to Serie A, Martínez was bought by Genoa.

 Inter Milan

 On 9 July 2024, Martínez signed for fellow Serie A side Inter Milan on a permanent basis.
 He made his debut on 19 December 2024 in the round of 16 of the Coppa Italia, keeping a clean sheet in a 2–0 victory against Udinese.
 After first-choice goalkeeper Yann Sommer sustained a fractured thumb in training, Martínez made his Serie A debut for the club on 22 February 2025, securing a 1–0 victory against his former team, Genoa.

+Following Sommer's departure from the San Siro in 2026, Martínez became first choice and inherited the number 1 jersey.

 International career

 Due to the isolation of some national team players following the positive COVID-19 test of Sergio Busquets, Spain's under-21 squad were called up for the international friendly against Lithuania on 8 June 2021.
 Martínez made his senior debut in the match.